 Your campaign plans need to start early to take the stress out of your year-end fundraising goals.

-This allows your organization to plan your communications, especially around Giving Tuesday.
+This allows your nonprofit organization to take the time to effectively plan your communications, especially around Giving Tuesday.
 You don’t want to be scrambling to do everything last minute – this makes it more likely you’ll miss out on donations.

-Your initial emails can show the impact your campaign will have.
-Follow this up with a second round of emails that specifically ask for donations.
-Lots of people are looking for ways to reduce their tax in the last quarter of the year and your year-end campaign can jump on this.
+Your initial outreach can show the impact your campaign will have.
+Follow this up with a second round that specifically asks for donations.
+Lots of people are also looking for ways to reduce their taxes in the last quarter of the year and your year-end campaign can cover this topic as well.

-Ready to put together your fundraising season campaign?
-Try these tips for writing and promoting it:
+Ready to put together your year-end campaign?
+Try these tips for writing and promoting it!

 2.1 Segment Your Existing Donors